espressif/esp32-c3-book-en/src/CONTRIBUTING.md

 ## 😵 Bug reports

-Repositories and softwares are always upgrading.
-Should you encounter a **missing link**, **obsolete coding**, **typo**, different **setting requirement** for the softwares, or any other issues, don't hesitate to modify the content of corresponding .md files.
+Repositories and software are always upgrading.
+Should you encounter a **missing link**, **obsolete coding**, **typo**, different **setting requirement** for the software, or any other issues, don't hesitate to modify the content of corresponding .md files.
 Someone else may have just been stuck here! 💥

 > **Note**: Remember to provide comments beside the change so that we can fully understand the issue.